 How Long Do Roosters Live? – 4 Tips to Make Your Rooster Live Longer

-If you live near someone who has a rooster, you have surely been awakened by their crowing.
-With your instant alarm clock, have you ever wondered if it’s the same rooster doing it every single day?
-And if it is, how long do roosters live exactly that they have been able to wake you up for years?
+You’ve probably been woken up unintentionally several times because of your neighbor’s rooster.
+With your instant alarm clock, have you ever wondered if it’s the same rooster doing it daily?
+And if it is, how long do roosters live that they have been able to wake you up for years?

 What is the life expectancy of a rooster?

-When it comes to pointing out how long a rooster has lived, it can be quite challenging.
-There is just no formula to determine how old a rooster is exactly or how long they have been around.
+It could be challenging when pointing out how long a rooster has lived.
+There is no exact formula to determine how old a rooster is or how long it has been around.

 lifespan of a rooster

-While this is not foolproof, there might actually be some hints or signs that you can take note of.
-If you want to estimate how long a rooster has lived, then perhaps you can check some changes in its physical characteristics or attributes.
+While this is not foolproof, there might (actually) be some hints or signs you can consider.
+If you want to estimate how long a rooster has lived, perhaps, you can check some changes in its physical characteristics or attributes.

 Take a look at their feathers

 A young rooster’s feathers are more vivid and vibrant.
 But as it grows older, it loses that vibrancy and luster.
-If you see an older rooster, you would probably observe how some of its feathers are paler than the new growth.
+If you see an aging rooster, you can probably observe how some of its feathers are paler than the new growth.
 There is a fading compared to the fresh feathers that they would usually get when they are molting.

 Peek at their chicken legs

 You can tell how old a rooster is by looking at its legs.
-When they are younger, the legs are smoother and the colors are even.
+When they are younger, the legs are smoother, and the colors are even.
 As they age, you will see some changes.
 The roosters start developing their spurs.
-When the roosters start maturing, you would be able to see the spurs developing on the inside of their legs.
+When the roosters start maturing, you can see the chicken spur—forming on the inside of their legs.

-A rooster’s spurs are made of keratin and as the animal ages, they grow and harden over time.
-You would also see that the spurs curve more.
-Apart from the more obvious physical changes, you can also take a closer look at the growth ring found on the spurs.
+A rooster’s spurs develop from keratin.
+And as the animal ages, they grow and harden over time.
+You would also see that the rooster spurs curve more.
+Apart from the more obvious physical changes, you can also look at the growth ring found on the spurs.

 Check the comb and wattle

 If you take a good hard look at a rooster, you would see something red on top of its head and at the bottom of its chin.
-These are called the comb and wattle respectively.
+They call it the comb and wattle, respectively.
 These help with the chicken’s blood flow and the heat.

-When a rooster’s comb and wattle start showing up, it’s an indication that they are now sexually mature.
+When a rooster’s comb and wattle start to show, it indicates that they are now sexually mature.
 A healthy rooster usually has a shiny and bright-colored comb and wattle.
-Any paleness to it could indicate a disease or an infection.
+Any paleness to it could suggest a disease or an infection.

 When the rooster matures, the comb and wattle might start drooping.
 It’s one of those signs that you have got a mature rooster in your midst.